the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 React's `useCallback` hook changes the function only when one of its values in the dependency array changes.
 That's when we want to trigger a re-fetch of the data, because the input field has new input and we want to see the new data displayed in our list.

 By moving the data fetching function outside the React's useEffect Hook, it becomes reusable for other parts of the application.
-We won't use it just yet, but it is good use case to understand the memoized functions in React.
+We won't use it just yet, but it is a good use case to understand the memoized functions in React.
 Now the `useEffect` hook runs implicitly when the `searchTerm` changes, because the `handleFetchStories` is re-defined each time the `searchTerm` changes.
 Since the `useEffect` hook depends on the `handleFetchStories`, the side-effect for data fetching runs again.

 ### Exercises: